raimeii/soft3202_major/major_project/README.md

 In order to delete an article from your saved list: <br>
  - Single left-click or hover using tab+arrow keys on the article you are interested in removing (from the saved articles list) <br>
  - Use the "Delete from saved list" button or use the corresponding shortcut <br>

+Note: newly added articles to the saved list will be added to the very end of the list every time <br>

 Citations: <br>
 Task 3 for inspiration for setting up GUI and keyboard shortcuts <br>